DOE-NCI-MOSSAIC/bardi/docs/source/advanced.rst

             remove_decimal_seg_number=False
         )

+2. **Append to a Provided bardi RegexSet**

+    Suppose you want to use a provided regular expression set, but

-2. Using Python Built-in Types to Write a Custom Set
+2. **Using Python Built-in Types to Write a Custom Set**

     Nothing is stopping you from writing your own set of regular expressions and providing that to the normalizer. ::